 The best free bartending book on the market is BinWise's own bar management eBook.
 Our team has a passion and comprehensive understanding of the bar industry and the challenges bartenders face.
 Our 91-page digital download covers a range of topics for the burgeoning bartender.
 These include bartender roles and responsibilities, how to count pours and free pour, the various types of liquor, and the tools you'll use.
 All the steps in our bartender’s guide should help you learn how to become a bartender and become the master of your craft.

 Surprise!
 We have a second free eBook that every bartender should read.
 It’s filled to the brim with the most important and delicious cocktails.
 Whether you’re looking for earthy spring cocktails, refreshing summer cocktails, rich fall cocktails, or even some fun Christmas cocktail recipes, we’ve got you covered.
 These are the recipes our own team uses, so you know they’ve been thoroughly tested and approved.

 Bartending books hold the key to a vast array of knowledge that would take years to acquire organically.
 You may be so interested that you even want to attend alcohol server training and learn the different beer keg sizing.

-Just make sure you have mastered the basics like the standard pour, so you can back up your new knowledge with advanced stuff like aphrodisiac drinks.
+Just make sure you have mastered the basics like the standard pour and how to clean a wine decanter so you can back up your new knowledge with advanced stuff like aphrodisiac drinks.
 You can even watch a sommelier documentary if you're so inclined.